Who Is Naomi Campbell?

 Early Life and Career

-Supermodel and actress Naomi Campbell was born on May 22, 1970, in London, England.
+Naomi Campbell was born on May 22, 1970, in London, England.
 The daughter of a Jamaican-born dancer and an unnamed father, Naomi Campbell attended Dunraven School and the London Academy for Performing Arts as a youngster.

 She studied at Italia Conti Academy stage school and appeared in music videos for Bob Marley and Culture Club before signing with Synchro modeling agency at age 15.

 While the exquisitely exotic leggy supermodel began her career on the catwalk, she quickly segued to high-profile advertising campaigns for such fashion icons as Ralph Lauren and Francois Nars.
-Naomi Campbell has also posed for more erotic fare, including Playboy magazine and Madonna's Sex book.
+Campbell has also posed for more erotic fare, including Playboy magazine and Madonna's Sex book.

 Music, Films and Other Endeavors